 Luke 4:12 - Jesus answering, said to him, "It has been said, 'You shall not tempt [Jehovah] your God.'"

-Deuteronomy 6:16 - You shall not tempt Jehovah your God.
+Deuteronomy 6:16 - You shall not tempt [Jehovah] your God.

 The above scriptures are being presented as proof that Jesus is God, that is, that Jesus is allegedly a person of the only true God (trinitarian), and/or that Jesus is Jehovah/Yahweh (Mormon, oneness, and some others).
-The claim apparently is that Jesus was telling Satan the Jehovah is Satan's God, and Jesus was referring to himself as being Jehovah, Satan's God.
+The claim apparently is that Jesus was telling Satan that Jehovah is Satan's God, and Jesus was referring to himself as being Jehovah, Satan's God.
 In other words, the thought is being presented that "your" in the phrase "your God" is referring to Satan, and that Jesus is referring to himself as the one who is "your God."
 Misreading the scripture in this manner would mean that Jesus was telling Satan not to tempt Jesus, Satan's God, and that it is only Jesus that Satan should worship as being his God.

 Satan did not say that Jesus was his God, but rather that Jesus is the son of God: